bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

 expense of what on Fortran was written a lot of libraries, some of which in still in use nowadays) and after saved within C and C++.) divide on two
 classes: local and entry-functions.
-Those classes corresponds functions with static and external configuration of C\C++ languages.
+Those classes corresponds functions with static and external configuration of C/C++ languages.

 > _Mazdaywik, 2018-01-18:_ yes, previous paragraph has very ugly language,
 > because ugly language has original paragraph in Russian source.
 Thanks